DINO-Tok: Adapting DINO for Visual Tokenizers: Theoretical Analysis of the Distance Concentration Phenomenon

 \section{Theoretical Analysis of the Distance Concentration Phenomenon}

-We provide a brief theoretical background on why Euclidean ($L_2$) distance–based lookup in traditional VQ becomes unreliable in high-dimensional spaces.
+We provide a brief theoretical background on why Euclidean ($L_2$) distance–based lookup in traditional vector quantization becomes unreliable in high-dimensional spaces.
 As shown in prior work~\cite{beyer1999nearest,aggarwal2001distance,peng2023interpreting}, the distance concentration behavior of Minkowski distances is a direct consequence of concentration-of-measure phenomena in high dimensions.

 Consider a set of $n$ data points $\mathcal{P}=\{\mathbf{P}_1^d,\ldots,\mathbf{P}_n^d\}$, where each point $\mathbf{P}_i^d = (p_i^1,\ldots,p_i^d) \in \mathbb{R}^d$, and a query point $\mathbf{Q}^d = (q^1,\ldots,q^d) \in \mathbb{R}^d$.
 The $p$-norm (Minkowski) distance between $\mathbf{P}_i^d$ and $\mathbf{Q}^d$ is defined as